Ernest Eldridge: Racing career

-In 1925 he sold Mephistopheles to Le Champion and decided to enter the world of Grand Prix motor racing with cars of his own design, the Eldridge Specials.
+In 1925, Eldridge sold Mephistopheles to Le Champion and decided to enter the world of Grand Prix motor racing with cars of his own design, the Eldridge Specials.
 Based on Amilcar chassis with Anzani engines, these cars were entered at many races for the 1925 and 1926 seasons including the Brooklands 200, The San Sebastian, the L'ACF and the Italian GPs.
 He also entered two cars in the 1926 Indy 500, no doubt tempted by the prize money.
 He drove one car with Douglas Hawkes in the other.

-While in the United States, he tried a Miller 122, and was so impressed he entered it into AAA-sanctioned Indy car races at Rockingham Park, Atlantic City Speedway and the Altoona Speedway – qualifying only for the latter – before returning to Europe to break records at Montlhéry.
+While in the United States, Eldridge tried a Miller 122, and was so impressed he entered it into AAA-sanctioned Indy car races at Rockingham Park, Atlantic City Speedway and the Altoona Speedway – qualifying only for the latter – before returning to Europe to break records at Montlhéry.
 Whilst attempting speed records over the Christmas Holidays the front axle disintegrated, the car somersaulted, and Ernest was left with serious head injuries and the loss of an eye.

-Once recovered, he continued to take records with other cars, including a Chrysler at Montlhéry, and then became the "Record Attempt Manager" for Capt Eyston.
+Once recovered, Eldridge continued to take records with other cars, including a Chrysler at Montlhéry, and then became the "Record Attempt Manager" for Capt Eyston.

 In 1929, they meant to co-operate in a joint assault on the 750cc world records with a French-built Ratier.
 When it was ready for testing at Montlhéry, with Eyston away racing, Eldridge took the wheel.
 As Eyston recalled in his book Flat Out, "I heard afterwards what a comic sight this had been.
 Ernest is by no means slim, and here he was sitting in a little bucket seat on the bare chassis, the wind ballooning his trousers and coat.
 He, I was told, looked like a true 'Bibendum' as he manipulated the chassis round Montlhéry."